guardian/source/src/editorial/web/components/lines/README.md

 **`"straight" | "dotted" | "squiggly"`** _= "straight"_

-The appearance of the lines
+The appearance of the lines.

 ### `count`

 **`4 | 8`** _= 4_

 How many lines appear.
-Note: this applies to the `straight` effect only.
-Other effects always have 4 lines.